ASAP Checklist

 you wish you had known before you left?"

-Job Hunting Members recommend spending most of your time searching
+Job Hunting Members recommend spending

 outside the company -- you are a stronger candidate while still

-discussions about internal jobs that ended abruptly without explanation.
+discussions that end abruptly without explanation.

 Advice and info on returning to HPInc or HPE -- including informal and